enhancedformysql/enhancedformysql/README.md

 Extensive testing has shown that these optimizations are especially effective on high-performance hardware.
 The optimized MySQL 8.0 delivers more stable and efficient service to users.
 Technical support for MySQL 8.0 will continue until this version is officially retired.

+## Why choose our open-source products?

+- While enjoying the latest official features, our version offers superior performance, stability, and high availability compared to the official release.
+- After the official release of MySQL 8.0, we can launch a high-performance integrated version within one week.
+- We provide two-dimensional version maintenance.
+Each release fixes critical bugs and continuously enhances performance, ensuring users don't need to upgrade across major versions to solve issues.
+- We continuously track and fix key performance issues, delivering high-quality service.
+- While ensuring high availability, we provide practical strong consistency reads, with the additional latency typically only in the millisecond range.

 ## Available Download Versions

 In addition to the main project's patch, we also offer source code downloads and runnable versions for the subordinate releases.